King George V School, Hong Kong: Sarah Roe School / Senior Student Centre / Vertical Extension / IS Block

 Completed in 1996, the original building was erected on the footprint of KGV's two tennis courts, which were re-homed atop the building's roof.
-The Hong Kong Jockey Club Sarah Roe School (JCSRS) is housed on the KGV site, and occupies the ground, as well as most of the first floor of the building.
-This facility educates students with special needs across the English Schools Foundation, and is the only such unit in the entire foundation.
-KGV occupies the remaining floors.
-The remaining two floors are fully occupied by KGV and provide classroom spaces for humanities subjects, as well as staff offices.
+The Hong Kong Jockey Club Sarah Roe School is located on the first floor, and this facility educates students with special needs across the English Schools Foundation.
+KGV's Individuals and Society department occupies the remaining floors.